1iveowl/custom-claim-provider/README.md

 ### 3.2: Grant Admin Consent

-1. After your custom authentication extension is created, open the **Overview** tab of the new custom authentication extension a wait a few seconds for the setup of the extension to complete.
+1. After your custom authentication extension has been created, open the **Overview** tab of the new custom authentication extension a wait a few seconds for the setup of the extension to complete.

 2. When the extension set has completed, select the **Grant permission** button to give admin consent to the registered app, which allows the custom authentication extension to authenticate to your API.
 The custom authentication extension uses `client_credentials` to authenticate to the Azure Function App using the `Receive custom authentication extension HTTP requests` permission.